Blog | Zenventory

 • Order or shipment volume.
 Tier-based volume pricing is standard and reasonable.
 The question is just how generous the tier is before you jump a level.

-The healthy model: charge for warehouses and volume (things tied to real capacity), and leave users, clients, and integrations flat.
+The best model to support growth: Charge for warehouses and volume (things tied to real capacity), and leave users, clients, and integrations flat.
 That keeps your cost predictable as headcount and client count swing.

 Setting the record straight: